Outline

 Looking at the above ICompositeCalculator

-type from the "Interfaces" tab, none of the functions are actually asynchrounous.
+type from the "Interfaces" tab, none of the functions are actually asynchronous.
 However, the "Client Program" is attaching await

 symbols.
 It's because every return types of ICompositeCalculator